-Recruiting leads arrive from numerous sources: Websites, phone calls and social responses are the most common ways prospects enter the funnel.
-However, disconnected systems, complicated data handoffs and even weekends could increase the time between a prospect expressing interest and actually connecting with someone who can sign them up.
-In some cases, lags of up to seven days occurred between a prospect’s initial contact and a conversation with a recruiter.
+Recruiting leads arrive from numerous sources.
+Inquiries from websites, phone calls and social responses are the most common ways prospects enter the funnel.
+However, disconnected systems, complicated data handoffs and even weekends could increase the time from when a prospect expresses interest to when they actually connect with someone who can sign them up.
+In some cases, lags of up to seven days occurred between initial contact and a conversation with a recruiter.

-As the contact center resource for VMLY&R’s Navy Partnership, iostudio’s task was simple: shorten the time a prospect spent in the pipeline to increase the number of live handoffs to Navy recruiters ready to help the caller take the next step.
+As the contact center resource for VMLY&R’s Navy Partnership, iostudio’s task was straightforward.
+We needed to shorten the time a prospect spent in the pipeline to increase the number of live handoffs to Navy recruiters who were ready to help the caller take the next step.

-In the world of audience life cycle management, delays equal frustration—but immediate answers create positive experiences.
+In the world of audience life cycle management, delays equal frustration.
+On the other hand, immediate answers create positive experiences.
 To dramatically increase conversions, prospects needed one-click, one-call resolutions.
-But a deep examination of the user’s journey and the systems used to make it happen found that multiple databases needed to be aligned before information could pass to the right resources quickly and accurately.
+But a deep examination of the user’s journey and the systems that make it happen found multiple databases needed to be aligned.
+Doing so would mean that information could pass to the right resources quickly and accurately.

 Further, prospects often had questions that fell outside the capabilities of strictly scripted encounters.
-To provide immediate answers, every call or contact needed to be handled by an expert.
+In order to provide immediate answers, every call or contact needed to be handled by an expert.

 To create a more streamlined end-to-end user journey and optimize conversions, iostudio aligned several key business processes.

 Our full-stack development group customized the CCM platform, integrating multiple data sources and tools.
-Eliminating these speed bumps meant that contact center operators could now work more intuitively, clicking less and engaging in more meaningful, productive conversations with prospects.
+Eliminating these speed bumps meant that contact center operators could now work more intuitively.
+Spending less time clicking allowed them to engage in more meaningful, productive conversations with prospects.

 Better technology alone wasn’t the answer.
 Conversions happen when the caller feels heard.
 It’s a rare occasion in today’s IVR/”let me talk with a supervisor” world.